Now that you’ve read the introductory pages, what’s left? Here’s a little (useless) information. And a quiz.

 (b) To get a chuckle from time to time

 (c) To end all wars, establish world peace, find a cure to cancer, and discover a universal language that pulls mankind together, allowing for indefinite friendship and kindness and collaboration.
-We’ll advance.
+The world will advance.
 There’ll be a new Renaissance.
 We’ll start exploring space like they do in Star Trek.

 First question: (b,e,f,g) Oxycontin is not used to treat addiction.